jfgodoy/vite-plugin-solid-svg/README.md

   /**
    * If true, will export as JSX component if `as` isn't specified.
    *
-   * Otherwise will export as url, or as JSX component if '?as=component' */
+   * Otherwise will export as url, or as JSX component if '?as=component-solid' */
   defaultAsComponent: true,